How to get started with indoor cycling training

 Everything you need to know to get set up and riding indoors

-The easiest thing to do is use your normal bike and connect it to an indoor trainer.
-Some of these work by clamping the wheel in place, and others, like the Wahoo Kikr, have a flywheel that attaches directly to your bike in place of your rear wheel.
+The easiest thing to do is use your normal bike and connect it to a turbo trainer.
+Some of these work by clamping the wheel in place, and others, like the Wahoo Kickr, have a flywheel that attaches directly to your bike in place of your rear wheel.

-There are three main types.
+There are three main types of turbo trainer.
 The cheapest use wind resistance, then there's magnetic resistance, and finally at the high end, there's fluid resistance, which will be quieter and offer the greatest resistance control.

 Then, lay something under the bike to catch your sweat and protect the floor.
 You can get something purpose-built, but a yoga mat or towel should be fine.

-Finally, consider positioning a fan to cool you as you ride.
-You can get really hot indoor training, since there's no breeze cooling you as you ride.
+Finally, consider using a fan to cool you as you workout on your bike - or multiple for maximum cooling effect.
+You can get really hot cycling indoors, since there's no breeze cooling you as you ride.

 Entertain yourself